 What if I’m using a 150-grain .223 round made of Vibranium?

 Good questions.
-Well, to figure that out, you’ll need to get a ballistic calculator.
+Well, to figure that out, you’ll need a ballistic calculator.

 These are easy to use if you have some basic information: